2004 Pennsylvania 500: First and final practice

 The only 2-hour practice session was held on Friday, July 30, at 11:20 AM EST. Joe Nemechek of MBV Motorsports would set the fastest time in the session, with a lap of 52.511 and an average speed of 171.393 mph.

 Qualifying

 Qualifying was held on Friday, July 30, at 3:10 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 1-38 would be decided on time, while positions 39-43 would be based on provisionals.
 Four spots are awarded by the use of provisionals based on owner's points.
 The fifth is awarded to a past champion who has not otherwise qualified for the race.
 If no past champ needs the provisional, the next team in the owner points will be awarded a provisional.

 Casey Mears of Chip Ganassi Racing would win his first ever pole, setting a time of 52.411 and an average speed of 171.720 mph.

-Three drivers would fail to qualify: Kevin Lepage, Andy Hillenburg, and A. J. Henriksen.
+Three drivers would fail to qualify: Kevin Lepage, Andy Hillenburg, and, in Donlavey Racing’s final attempt at a race, A. J. Henriksen.